Piezo-deformable Mirrors for Active Mode Matching in Advanced LIGO

 \section{Design}

 The piezo-deformable mirror is designed to meet the noise requirements described in section \ref{sec:des_req}, while maintaining a fast response time for convenient commissioning.
 Fig.~\ref{fig:PDM-Design} shows the schematic of the piezo-deformable mirror.
 The key component is an inverted hat-shape axisymmetric flexure that converts a pushing force from the PZT into a distributed bending moment around the mirror circumference, thereby deforming the mirror for a radius of curvature.
 When a voltage is applied to the PZT, it elongates along the axial direction.
 The force associated with this elongation is distributed on the back of the flexure via the top aligner.
 The flexure is bolted to the body to constrain any motion along the circumference, and the axial force applied to the flexure produces a moment that causes spherical deformation on the mirror.
 Thus, by driving a voltage to the PZT one can actively change the radius of curvature of the mirror for mode-matching applications in aLIGO.
 The different components of the piezo-deformable mirror, see Fig.~\ref{fig:PDM-Design}, along with their functions are described below. \begin{itemize} \item The {\it flexure} converts the axial force applied on the back to spherical deformation of the mirror surface.
-The mirror is held in the flexure due to the compression bias introduced after compression fitting.
+The mirror is held in the flexure due to the compression bias introduced after compression fitting. \item The radius of curvature of a 5~mm thick highly-reflective mirror is deformed for active wavefront control.
+These mirrors require a good barrel finish to minimize astigmatism, spherical aberrations, and coma which may arise from poor compression fitting.
 The process for compression fitting the mirror inside the flexure is discussed in section~\ref{subsec:comp_fit}. \item The flexure with the compression fitted mirror is attached to the {\it body} with screws.
 To ensure radial symmetry each screw is torqued to 30~in-lbs. \item The PZT (Noliac NAC2125-H50-A02) is held inside the {\it body} with {\it top and bottom aligners}.